Drought & Shortage

 The Drought Contingency Plan

-The Governor’s Water Augmentation Council was created to investigate long-term water augmentation strategies, additional water conservation opportunities, and funding and infrastructure needs to help secure water supplies for Arizona’s future.
-AMWUA’s executive director serves on the Council and staff participates in the related committees.
+The Governor’s Water Augmentation, Innovation and Conservation Council (Governor's Water Council) was created to investigate long-term water augmentation strategies, additional water conservation opportunities, and funding and infrastructure needs to help secure water supplies for Arizona’s future.
+The Governor’s Water Council has active committees looking at desalination and long-term augmentation.
+AMWUA’s executive director serves on the Council and staff participates in committees.

 SRP Watershed Forest Management